ibm-cloud-docs/citrix-daas/citrix-create-import-vpc-image.md

     {{site.data.keyword.cloud}} supports custom image import with VHD or qcow2.
 However, Virtual Box does not support the qcow2 format.
     {: note}

+3. Obtain the required virtio-win drivers by [provisioning](/docs/vpc?topic=vpc-creating-virtual-servers) or accessing an existing Red Hat Enterprise Linux virtual server in {{site.data.keyword.vpc_short}}.
+Then, install the virtio-win package on the server.
+Finally, copy the virtio-win ISO file, for example, *virtio-win-1.9.15.iso*, to use for your Windows custom image.

+   1. On your Red Hat Enterprise Linux virtual server in {{site.data.keyword.vpc_short}}, install the virtio-win package by running the following command:

+      ```sh
+      yum install virtio-win
+      ```
+      {: codeblock}

+      In this example, the virtio-win package is being installed on Red Hat Enterprise Linux version 8.
+Your returned output is similar to the following example:

+      ```sh
+      Installed:
+        virtio-win-1.9.15-0.el8.noarch
+      ```
+      {: screen}

+   2. Access the virtio-win ISO in the `/usr/share/virtio-win` directory.

+      ```sh
+      cd /usr/share/virtio-win/
+      ```
+      {: codeblock}

-3. Use VirtualBox to create a virtual machine with the VHD image that you created in step 2.
+4. Use VirtualBox to create a virtual machine with the VHD image that you created in step 2.
 For more information, see [Oracle VM VirtualBox User Manual](https://www.virtualbox.org/manual/){: external}.

 If you choose to use a method other than VirtualBox to create the custom image, such as VMware, you must remove all drivers that are specific to that hypervisor from the custom image.
 {: important}